 ALG: Action Level Goal.
-The level of a contaminant in drinking water below which there is no known or expected risk to health.
-ALGs allow for a margin of safety.

-ppm: Parts per million.
+The level water below which there is no known or expected risk to health.
+ALGs allow for a margin of safety ppm: Parts per million.
 Also milligrams per liter - or one ounce in 7,350 gallons of water.

-micrograms per liter - or one ounce in 7,350,000 gallons of water.
+ounce in 7,350,000 gallons of